jigna-shah/skill-further-UX-design-and-implementation-journeyman-dev/README.md

   * Identify business goals, and user needs
   * Understand scope as an element of user experience
   * Create a functional specification
-  * Learn how to develop content requirements
+  * Learn how to develop content requirements (i.g.
+Material Design)
   * Learn to prioritize specs and requirements
   * Understand structure as an element of user experience
-  * Architect information effectively
+  * Architect information effectively (Breaking down UI into components)
   * Understand organizing principals for digital media
   * Understand skeleton as an element of user experience
   * Understand navigation design
   * Create an effective information design